Floorp-Projects/Floorp/js/src/doc/hacking_tips.md

 Use the **help** function to get the list of all primitive functions of the shell with their description.
 Note that some functions have been moved under an 'os' object, and **help(os)** will give brief help on just the members of that "namespace".

+You can also use **help(/Regex/)** to get help for members of the global namespace that match the given regular expression.

 ### Getting the bytecode of a function (from JS shell)

 The shell has a small function named **dis** to dump the bytecode of a function with its source notes.
 Without arguments, it will dump the bytecode of its caller.